cindywongdev/DSA-practice/notes/algorithms.md

         * Structure (sorted, unsorted, only one out of place, few unique values, etc.) See [this cool video](https://www.youtube.com/watch?v=ZZuD6iUe3Pc&embeds_referring_euri=https%3A%2F%2Fmy.generalassemb.ly%2F&embeds_referring_origin=https%3A%2F%2Fmy.generalassemb.ly&source_ve_path=MjM4NTE&feature=emb_title&ab_channel=ViktorBohush)
 * There is no perfect sort
     * Different sorts are good at different things

+### Basic Sorting Algorithms (Bubble & Insertion Sort)

+* like the long division of basic sorts:
+    * slow, inefficient, infrequently used
+    * but are important to understand the foundations of sorting algos and prepare you to understand more complex sorting algos
+* Bubble Sort
+    * iterates through a data set and compares neighboring numbers, swapping current number with the next one if the next one is smaller
+    * basic process
+        * 1. Start at the beginning of an array of items
+        * 2. Compare the current item you're looking at to the next item on the list (item at index i vs. i + 1)
+        * 3. If current item is smaller than the next item, keep it in place.
+If it's greater, swap the two.
+        * 4. Move on to the next item.
+        * 5. Once end of array is reached, go BACK to beginning of array and repeat steps 1-4 until you can go through the whole list without making any swaps.
+    * Stability: stable
+        * items remain sorted as you iterate through array multiple times
+    * Big O Space Complexity: 0(1)
+        * Why?
+Bc we didn't have to find a new space for any of the elements while sorting them.
+The amount of space used doesn't change as the input increases (we sort in place using the original array), so the space efficiency is 0(1).
+    * Big O Time Complexity: 0(N^2)

+* Insertion Sort
+    * iterates through data set and inserts each item into the right place in the array
+        * it's like drawing a hand of cards and sorting them into your hand on each new draw
+        * also not efficient, but def faster than bubble sort and works for more situations
+        * is mainly used IRL in conjunction with bucket sort
+    * Process
+        * 1. Start at beginning of array
+        * 2. Splits array into two sections: a sorted and unsorted one.
+Sorted on is the first element by default.
+        * 3. Moves on to next element (becomes current element), finds the FIRST item that is smaller than current element and places it after that item.
+If there is no smaller item to be found, place current item at beginning of sorted section.
+        * 4. Repeat step 3 until all items are sorted.
+    * Stability: stable
+        * items remain sorted as you move onto next element and sort that one
+    * Big O Space Complexity: 0(1)
+        * again, you're not creating new space for the elements, you're using the existing space (sorting in place), so space remains constant
+    * Big O Time Complexity: 0(N^2)